wp-plugins/mobiloud-mobile-app-plugin/readme.txt

 Mobiloud apps, on every platform, are native mobile apps.
 Most competing solutions instead give you HTML5 apps, which means really mobile sites re-packaged as apps.
 The big difference is in performance and user experience.

 Native apps are fast, run smoothly on the devices they are designed for, and make full use of each platform's capabilities.
 They're also easier to use, because they're designed to look and feel familiar on each mobile platform, be it iOS or Android.
 A Mobiloud app allows your users to receive push notifications, share with a single tap, quickly comment on articles and access content offline.
 In short, if you want to impress your users, go native and build a real mobile app!

-= Do I need to know how to code? =
-No, no programming required!
-With Mobiloud you design and build your mobile app online, using our simple Configurator.
-Content comes automatically from your WordPress site.

-= Do I need a designer? =
-Not really!
-With Mobiloud's Configurator you can create your own unique app design by selecting colors, choosing background templates and uploading your logo or images, it's really simple and you can get a great result in a few minutes.
-If you can design with Photoshop, though, or have a designer who can help you out, you can also upload your own custom images for icon and launch screens.

 = Can I use Disqus or Facebook comments? =
 Yes, you can use Disqus or Facebook for comments on your app to replace the standard Wordpress commenting system.